devmiano/sasagram/README.md

 ## BDD

+> This web application is a photo sharing site based on Instagram.
-> The web application displays the recent wildlife shots added by the admin user on the homepage.
+> Users can display recent shots and view them on the homepage.
-> Authors can sign up and edit the shots in the application via the admin dashboard.
+> Users can also sign up and edit their profile in the application via the Settings page.
-> The app also has links to the various shot categories on the sidebar.
+> The app also lets you follow other users and get to see their posts in the feed directly.
-> You can also copy the link to the shot.
+> You can also like or dislike other users posts.

 ## Technologies used